-A blind such as ShadeTech EZB external roller blind can be equipped with the latest metallised blind fabric to keep occupants cool in the warmest of conditions.
-Suitable for both new build and retrofit projects, the EZB can be installed without damaging existing structures.
-Normally, heatwaves mean very little wind, but an EZB is very durable and windproof up to Beaufort level six.
+Warema’s external roller shutters are an excellent example of how these systems can be used to keep occupants cool in the warmest of conditions.
+Suitable for both new build and retrofit projects, they can be installed without damaging existing structures.

 Other well-placed external structures will also shade the building, reducing the inside temperature.
-For more information on external structures and how to choose the right one, see here.
+For more information on external blinds, contact us here and our expert Specification Team will happily assist.

 Internal metallised blinds